Usage: pip-accel [ARGUMENTS TO PIP]

 If the command succeeds it means all dependencies are now available as local source distributions; we don’t need the network anymore!
 Go to step 1.

-Run python setup.py bdist_dumb --format=gztar
+Run python setup.py bdist_dumb --format=gztar for each

 dependency that doesn’t have a cached binary distribution yet